 The Active Directory event source collects the domain controller security log to properly attribute all of your organizations’s events to the users involved.
 To set up the Active Directory event source, we strongly recommend you use a service account that is member of the Domain Admins group.

 Alternatives to Domain Admin Accounts

 - Non-Admin Domain Controller Account

-- From the left menu, click Log Search to view your raw logs to ensure events are making it to the Collector.
-Search and filter on the logsets for all Endpoint Agent Logs which are located under Active Directory Admin Activity, Asset Authentication and Host to IP Observations.
+- From the left menu, click Log Search to view your raw logs.
+Search and filter on the logsets for all Endpoint Agent Logs that are located under Active Directory Admin Activity, Asset Authentication and Host to IP Observations.

 - Run the query